Boeing's huge 777-9X airplane takes its first flight

 Record breaker

 With the A380 and 747-8 Intercontinental ending their runs, the 777-9 stands alone as the largest airliner by passenger capacity being built in the world.
-It's main competition, Airbus' A350-1000, is proportioned more like the smaller 777-300ER.
+Its main competition, Airbus' A350-1000, is proportioned more like the smaller 777-300ER.

 To lift the maximum takeoff weight of this 775,000 pound beast into the air, Boeing has built a new carbon-fiber-reinforced polymer wing with a wingspan of just over 233 feet, with raked wingtips.